agile-ts/documentation/docs/packages/core/features/collection/Introduction.md

 :::

 A Collection holds a set of Information that we need to remember at a later point in time.
-It is designed for arrays of data objects following the same structure.
+It is designed for arrays of data objects following the same pattern.
-Be aware that each collected Data needs an **unique primaryKey** to properly identify it later.
+Be aware that each collected Data needs an **unique primaryKey** to get properly identified later.
 We instantiate a Collection with help of an [Agile Instance](../agile-instance/Introduction.md) here called `App`.
 By doing this the Collection gets automatically bound to the Agile Instance it was created from.
 ```ts